 The sleepy town of Glossa is the second-largest settlement on the island of Skopelos.
 If you thought that Skopelos town was quiet, Glossa is even more so – particularly if you find yourself here during afternoon siesta hours.

-The beautiful houses here have been built in a traditional Aegean style – namely, pastel-coloured two storey homes complete with wooden balconies and ceramic roofs.
+The beautiful houses here have been built in a traditional Aegean style.
+Namely, they are pastel-coloured two-story homes complete with wooden balconies and ceramic roofs.
 Almost every turn in Glossa greets you with breathtaking panoramas over the Aegean, and out to the island of Skiathos.